isomerpages/mlaw-corp/news/press-releases/_posts/2026-06-28-post-The Online Harms Commission Begins Operations on 29 June 2026.md

 18.&nbsp;The duty of an administrator or platform to respond reasonably when notified of harm is triggered upon the victim sending an <b>Online Harm Notice</b> to them in the prescribed form and manner.
 Victims may access this form on the <a href="https://onlinesafety.mlaw.gov.sg">MinLaw Online Safety website</a>.
 The form may also be hosted on a platform’s online service as a webform.
 For such platforms, MinLaw’s Online Safety website will provide the link to the webform.

 {:start=“19”}
 19.&nbsp;Whether an administrator or platform has responded reasonably to such a notice will depend on the facts of each case.
 Platforms that are prescribed for purposes of the statutory torts must take steps to address the harm within specified time periods, unless they show to the Court that it was not reasonable to do so within that time.
-Please see Annex E for the list of platforms prescribed for purposes of the statutory torts.
+Please see the [Annex](/files/Online_Safety_Commission_Launch___Annex.pdf) for the list of platforms prescribed for purposes of the statutory torts.

 {:start=“20”}
 20.&nbsp;The statutory torts are designed with the realities of online harm in mind.
 For example, where losses may be difficult to prove, OSRAA provides for minimum damages for the most serious image-based harms.
 For intimate image abuse and image-based child abuse, the Court will award at least $5,000 for each image or recording if the claim is made out.